-improved interface for accessing information, a better search engine and mobile accessibility to make it more user-friendly accident and breakdown tips found in our cars has a barcode to access more detailed intranet information.
+Introducing new technology as part of our health and safety work programme.
+The accident and breakdown tips found in our cars has a barcode to access more detailed intranet information.
 The focus for 2019/20 is finalising a mobile reporting application